-Entertainment figures who have talked about their hearing loss include actors Rob Lowe, Morgan Freeman, and Richard Thomas, and actresses Marlee Matlin and Halle Berry.
+There are many actors, musicians, and historically prominent figures who have struggled with hearing loss.
+They include actors Rob Lowe, Morgan Freeman, and Richard Thomas, and actresses Marlee Matlin and Halle Berry.
 Other well-known figures include musicians Les Paul, Peter Townsend (The Who), Brian Love (Beach Boys), inventor Thomas Edison and, of course, Beethoven.

-Hearing loss and tinnitus are so common in the rock music world that a foundation was created to help.
-A foundation called the Hearing Education and Awareness for Rockers – H.E.A.R. – provides information and suggestions to help minimize ear damage that can be caused by exposure to loud sounds, including music.
+Hearing loss and tinnitus are often connected.
+Not surprisingly, it is quite common with musicians.
+In fact, hearing loss and tinnitus are so common in the rock music world that the Hearing Education and Awareness for Rockers (H.E.A.R) was created.
+It provides information and helpful suggestions to minimize ear damage that can be caused by exposure to loud sounds, including music.

 Politicians and hearing loss

-Former American president Ronald Reagan probably brought the greatest attention to the problems of hearing loss.
-When President Reagan began using hearing aids, the media attention motivated many people to get help.
+Former American president Ronald Reagan brought a lot of attention to the challenges that hearing loss can create.
+When President Reagan began using hearing aids, the media attention motivated many people to acknowledge their own hearing loss and to get help.